lsst-dm/dmtn-167/index.rst

 These names should always correspond to a "public" ``CHAINED`` collection that aggregates both all ``RUN`` collections that directly hold outputs and all collections used as inputs.
 The organization of those "private" output ``RUN`` collections (if there is more than one) is completely at operator discretion, though these collection should start with the same prefix as the umbrella ``CHAINED`` collection followed by a slash.

-In cases where one or more private ``RUN`` collections contain datasets that should _not_ be considered part of the final public outputs (e.g. because they are superceded by datasets in other private ``RUN`` collection(s), a ``TAGGED`` collection can be used to filter and aggregate these.
+In cases where one or more private ``RUN`` collections contain datasets that should _not_ be considered part of the final public outputs (e.g. because they are superceded by datasets in other private ``RUN`` collection(s), a ``TAGGED`` collection can be used to screen and aggregate these.
 That ``TAGGED`` collection would then be a direct child of the final public ``CHAINED`` collection, instead of any ``RUN`` collections it references.

 .. note::